boundaryissues/OrdnanceSurvey/README.md

 OrdnanceSurvey
 ==============

-Repository for Ordnance Survey data from the UK
+Repository for Ordnance Survey Boundary-Line data from the UK